 Being involved in a motor vehicle whether as a driver, passenger, or pedestrian can be a traumatic experience for an individual and can result in fear and avoidance.
-The assessment consists of an initial assessment with an Occupational Therapist or Psychologist who interviews the client to determine individual driver/passenger/pedestrian related concerns and the parameters of the client’s vehicular related fear.
+The assessment consists of an initial assessment with an Occupational Therapist or Psychologist who interviews the client to determine individual driver/passenger/pedestrian related concerns and the parameters of the client’s vehicular related driver anxiety and fear.
 The in-vehicle portion of the assessment is completed with the Certified Driving Instructor and Occupational Therapist/Psychologist and provides graded exposure to a variety of road conditions while monitoring the client’s heart rate and fear/anxiety symptoms in a variety of traffic situations.

-An In-vehicle treatment is prepared by the Occupational Therapist/Psychologist and completed with a Certified Driving Instructor, who specializes in driver rehabilitation therapy.
+An in-vehicle treatment is prepared by the Occupational Therapist/Psychologist and completed with a Certified Driving Instructor, who specializes in driver anxiety rehabilitation therapy.
 The in-vehicle treatment is tailored to address the client’s unique driving related needs.
 The goal of the treatment is to improve confidence and reduce a client’s level of fear surrounding driver/passenger/pedestrian travel.